 EPA Long-Term Stormwater Planning Guide

-EPA published the document, Community Solutions for Stormwater Management: A Guide for Voluntary Long-Term Planning, in October of 2016.
-The Guide aims to assist states and local governments in developing and implementing effective long-term stormwater plans.
+EPA published a document, Community Solutions for Stormwater Management: A Guide for Voluntary Long-Term Planning, in October 2016 to assist states and local governments in developing and implementing effective long-term stormwater plans.
 (Read NACWA’s comments on the Guide).

 Currently, the Guide remains in draft, as five pilot communities across the country navigate through it, along with EPA’s online Stormwater Toolkit.
 NACWA will continue to provide updates on its progress.

-The U.S. Government Accountability Office (GAO) also issued a report on October 30, 2017 entitled, Stormwater Management: EPA Pilot Project to Increase Use of Green Infrastructure Could Benefit from Documenting Collaborative Agreements.
-The Report recommends EPA begin documenting collaborative agreements with each of the five pilot communities and the various stakeholders.
+The U.S. Government Accountability Office (GAO) also issued a report in October 2017 entitled Stormwater Management: EPA Pilot Project to Increase Use of Green Infrastructure Could Benefit from Documenting Collaborative Agreements.
+The Report recommends EPA begin documenting collaborative agreements with the pilot communities and various stakeholders involved in its green infrastructure stormwater program.
 The GAO report states, “Our prior work has found that agencies that articulate their agreements in formal documents, such as memorandums of understanding, can strengthen their commitment to working collaboratively.”
-NACWA is following this recent development.
+NACWA is tracking EPA’s implementation of this program and its potential impact on municipal stormwater utilities.